ttu/ruuvitag-sensor/README.md

 #### Bleak dummy BLE data

-Bleak-adapter has a development-time generator for dummy data, which can be useful during the development, if no sensors are available.
-Set `RUUVI_BLE_ADAPTER` environment variable to `bleak_dev`.
+Bleak-adapter has a development-time generator for dummy data, which can be useful during development if no sensors are available.
+Set the `RUUVI_BLE_ADAPTER` environment variable to `bleak_dev`.

 ### Bleson